Marcus Brown (cornerback, born 1987): Professional career

-Seattle Seahawks

-After going undrafted in the 2010 NFL Draft, Brown signed with the Seattle Seahawks as an undrafted free agent on April 24, 2010.
+After going undrafted in the 2010 NFL draft, Brown signed with the Seattle Seahawks as an undrafted free agent on April 24, 2010.
 He was cut on September 4.
 He was re-signed to the practice squad two days later.
 On December 20, Brown was promoted to the active roster and played in his first career game on January 2, 2011, against the St. Louis Rams.
 He was waived on August 18.

-Miami Dolphins

 The Miami Dolphins signed Brown to their practice squad on December 7, 2011.
 He was re-signed to a future contract on January 30, 2012.
 The Dolphins released him during the preseason on August 25.

-Utah Blaze

 Brown signed with the Utah Blaze of the Arena Football League on January 10, 2013.
 Brown was placed on Recallable reassignment in April.
 Two days after his reassignment, he was claimed by the Cleveland Gladiators.

-Cleveland Gladiators

-A day after being assigned to the Gladiators, Brown was added to the refused to report list.
+A day after being assigned to the Cleveland Gladiators, Brown was added to the refused to report list.